Planning a visit to Yangon in Myanmar?

-A visit to the Shwedagon Pagoda in Yangon, Myanmar is a must for every tourist that plans to visit Myanmar.
-Set aside the afternoon and ensure that you don’t leave before sunset as the evening becomes cooler and the sun’s rays shimmer on the Pagodas as it sets.
-(Latest update April 2018)
+A visit to the Shwedagon Pagoda in Yangon, Myanmar is a must-see for every tourist that plans to visit Myanmar.
+Set aside the afternoon and ensure that you don’t leave before sunset as the evening becomes cooler and the sun’s rays shimmer on the Pagoda as it sets.
+It is a magical time of the day to visit.

 There are four approaches to the Shwedagon Pagoda – South, West, North and East.
 It is highly recommended to remember which entry you came through as this is where you are required to take your shoes off to store them in the cupboards provided, and, of course, you will need your shoes when you depart.
 There are carpets and mats around the terraces for you to walk on as the tiles can become extremely hot during the day.